josmar-crwdstffng/angular/devtools/docs/overview.md

 You can also preview the change detection execution in a flame graph-like view.
 Each tile in the graph represents an element on the screen at a specific position in the render tree.

-For example, if during one change detection cycle at a specific position in the component tree we had `ComponentA`, this component was removed and in its place Angular rendered `ComponentB`, you'll see both components at the same tile.
+For example, if during one change detection cycle at a specific position in the component tree we had `ComponentA`, this component was removed and in its place Angular rendered `ComponentB`, you will see both components at the same tile.

 Each tile is colored depending on how much time Angular has spent there.
-DevTools determines the intensity of the color by the time spent relative to the tile where we've spent the most time in change detection.
+DevTools determines the intensity of the color by the time spent relative to the tile where we have spent the most time in change detection.

-When you click on a certain tile, you'll see details about it in the panel on the right.
+When you click on a certain tile, you will see details about it in the panel on the right.
 Double-clicking the tile zooms it in so you can preview the nested children.

 ### Debug OnPush